wangjianwen24/DIFWeb/content/en/authors/tianxiang-ma/_index.md

 ---
 # Display name
-name: "彭 勃"
+name: "马天翔"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Bo Peng"
+- Name "Tianxiang Ma"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: 助理研究员
+role:

 # Organizations/Affiliations
 organizations: